hhuebert/sobotify/README.md

       play_pepper.bat

-* Start the example app "debate partner" by **double-clicking** the following batch fil :
+* Start the example app "debate partner" by **double-clicking** the following batch file :
 (You might want to adjust the robot name, robot IP address, the keyword, language or sound device in the batch file beforehand)

       start_debate_partner.bat